The Buyer Readiness Gap: Why Talking to a Realtor® Comes Before Touring Homes

 You're probably ready to tour homes when:

-• You’ve done baseline research
+You've done baseline research on the areas you're considering.

-• You know your general timeline
+You know your general timeline.

-• You’re comfortable asking questions
+You're comfortable asking questions.

 At this point, Kansas requires a touring agreement before showings begin.